makamys/MAtmos-2016-Default/README.md

 [![Download](https://img.shields.io/badge/-soundpack%20download-brightgreen)](https://github.com/makamys/MAtmos-2016-Default/releases)

 # MAtmos default soundpack 2016
 The original MAtmos soundpack from 2012, updated to work on the latest versions of MAtmos.
-Originally made by Hurricaaane.
+Originally created by [Hurricaaane](https://github.com/Hurricaaane).

 The Git repository only tracks the code; the sound files can be found in the releases.